lingui/js-lingui/website/docs/guides/message-extraction.md

 The extractor supports TypeScript, Flow and JavaScript (Stage 3) out of the box.

-f you use some experimental features (Stage 0 - Stage 2) or frameworks with custom syntax such as Vue.js or Svelte, you may want to implement your custom extractor.
+If you use some experimental features (Stage 0 - Stage 2) or frameworks with custom syntax such as Vue.js or Svelte, you may want to implement your custom extractor.

-Visit [Advanced: Custom Extractor](/guides/custom-extractor.md) to learn how to create custom extractor.
+Visit [Advanced: Custom Extractor](/docs/guides/custom-extractor.md) to learn how to create a custom extractor.